xCrystal/TCGRandomizer/README.md

 #### <b>Planned features or tweaks (in no particular order)</b>

+### I'm no longer working on this.
+Anyone is free to pick this project up and add new features or fix current issues if he/she wishes

 * Fix wrong Pokemon names showing in the descriptions of the shuffled moves.
 * Selectable "energy mappings" in the shuffle moves option.
 * Option to force a damaing move on every card.